PrincetonUniversity/DeepSpecDB/concurrency/templates/README.md

-# Verifying Concurrent Search Structure Templates for C Programs using VST
+# Compositional Verification of Concurrent C Programs with Search Structure Templates

 ## Installation Instructions
 The easiest way to satisfy all OCaml and Coq-related requirements is to install the OCaml package manager OPAM.